Jeremy-Rees/YTLite/README.md

 # YouTube Plus (ex.
 YTLite)
 A flexible enhancer for YouTube on iOS, featuring over hundred customizable options.

+This works for both iOS and iPadOS.

+Includes a working sponsorblock.

+Video playback speed controls are on the left side of the screen.

 ## Screenshots
 <table>
    <tr>